kevinwatson/rails-microservices-book/050-chapter-04.md

 #### What's the Difference?

-The most common way to present and persist data in a Rails application is with Active Record.
+The most common way to persist and retrieve data in a Rails application is with Active Record.
 Active Record is a wrapper for database tables and their relationships.
-Active Resource is a wrapper for RESTful.
+Active Resource is a wrapper for RESTful resources.

 Active Model is used by Active Record for data validation, serialization and a number of other features.